Basiliere Bridge project - Haverhill

 The Massachusetts Department of Transportation (MassDOT) is replacing the Private First Class (PFC) Ralph T. Basiliere Bridge in Haverhill.

 The PFC Ralph T. Basiliere Bridge crosses the Merrimack River in the center of Haverhill.
-Built in 1925, the bridge is two years away from its 100th birthday.
+Built in 1925, the bridge has reached its 100th year in service.
 Since 1972, it has carried the name of PFC Basiliere, Haverhill's first Vietnam War casualty.
 Though safe, the bridge has reached the end of its lifespan and new bridge design is underway.

 What you need to know

-Repairs to the Private First Class Ralph T. Basiliere Bridge conducted between February 21st and March 2nd are now complete.
-This project installed sixteen beams in the span of the bridge over the Bradford Rail Trail allowing vehicles to use the full cross section of the bridge at this location.
-Temporary pavement markings and barrier were also installed to channelize traffic at the span between the bridge’s towers reducing stress on the bridge’s outer edges.
-Motorists crossing the bridge are reminded that there are two lanes towards downtown Haverhill and one lane towards Bradford at this location.
+PFC Ralph T. Basiliere Bridge repairs between February 21 and March 2 are now complete.
+16 beams were installed in the span over the Bradford Rail Trail allowing vehicles to use the full cross section of the bridge at this location.
+Temporary markings and barrier were installed to channelize traffic at the span between the bridge’s towers reducing stress on the bridge’s outer edges.
+Motorists crossing the bridge are reminded there are two lanes towards downtown Haverhill and one lane towards Bradford at this location.
 All lanes and sidewalks including the Bradford Rail Trail are now open.

 These repairs were not the beginning of the replacement of the Basilire Bridge, but part of a program to ensure that the structure can remain safely open to traffic while MassDOT selects a design/builder to construct a replacement for the existing bridge.
-It is currently anticipated that a design/builder will be selected this spring with work commencing later this year.
+As of August 2025, proposals have been reviewed by a MassDOT Selection Committee, the Department has identified an apparent best value proposer and is now going through the formal award process.

 Upcoming Events